 - are aware of the potential benefits and harms of screening

-- have access to a facility that has experience with lung cancer screening and treatment
+- can visit a facility that has experience with lung cancer screening and treatment

-Screening cannot detect every instance of lung cancer, but it does
+Screening cannot detect every instance of lung cancer, but it may

 According to the